xieby1/deterministic_checkpoints/README.md

 ```
    DETERMINISTIC_CHECKPOINTS USAGE TIPS

-  • Set SPEC CPU 2006 source code: edit  spec2006/default.nix :  srcs = [...]
+  • Set SPEC CPU 2006 source code: edit  spec2006/default.nix :  srcs = [~/workspace/spec2006 CPU2006LiteWrapper];
   • Set input size: edit  spec2006/default.nix :  size = xxx  (default input is ref)
   • Generate the checkpoints of all testCases into  result/ :  nom-build -A checkpoints
-  • Generate the checkpoints of a specific  into  result/ :  nom-build -A 'checkpoints."<testCase>"'
+  • Generate the checkpoints of a specific testCase into  result/ :  nom-build -A 'checkpoints."<testCase>"'
     • E.g.:  nom-build -A 'checkpoints."403.gcc"'
+  • Running nom-build without parameters will generate results-* directory containing all intermediate build results, symlinked to the corresponding /nix/store/....nix.
+You can then use dump_result.py to read the log files within and obtain the dynamic instruction count of the program.
+    • E.g.:  nom-build
 ```